 3) The Alert options for a publication put out by SAGE are also tied to a personal account, as made clear on this pop-up that appears when you click the LOG-IN option on a journal webpage or the publisher website.

-Google Scholar provides an option to establish a search alert as highlighted in the image below.
+Google Scholar provides a button to establish a search alert as highlighted in the image below.

 You can review Alerts in your account from the Alerts menu, found using the 'hamburger' icon (3 horizontal lines) at the top left of the screen